cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 In public-key cryptographic systems, keys always **come in pairs** and offer various capabilities.
 The capabilities are based on cryptographic mathematics.
 As the name suggests, the **public key** is meant to be distributed while the **private key** is to be jealously guarded.
 Compare the key pairs to having your house address public but keeping the key to your house private.

-Let us have a look at an example to better understand public/private keys, which you may know under the names:
+The following example will help to better understand public/private keys, which you may know under the names:

 * RSA
 * PGP or GnuPG